deitch/subscriber/README.md

 * `null` or `undefined`: unlimited number allowed

 ##### Form of a plan
+Each plan object in the returned array must have the following properties:

+* `name`: String.
+Required.
+The name of the plan.
+This is never shown to the end-user (unless you choose to do so), but is used to relate the plan a user is on to the limits of the plan.
-The form for a plan is that each key represents an action with limited, e.g. `clients` above, and the value should be an object giving the action and limits.
+* `limits`: Object.
+Optional.
+The limits for each resource type.

+Each key of `limits` represents an action with limits, e.g. `clients` above, and the value should be an object giving the action and limits.
 Here is an example:

 ````JavaScript
 {name:"bronze",clients:{